hydra3333/Pi4NAS64/README.md

      echo "uid=$(id -r -u pi) gid=$(id -r -g pi)"
      ```

-4. Now, start a Terminal and start the install/configure process:
+4. Now, start a Terminal and start Part_1 of the install/configure process:
      ```
      cd ~/Desktop
      chmod +777 *.sh
-     ./setupNAS.sh 2>&1 | tee setupNAS.log
+     ./setupNAS_part_1.sh 2>&1 | tee setupNAS_part_1.log
      ```
 5. Answer the prompts (it will save most of these answers for use later)
    - `This server_name` it's best to choose the Pi4's hostname of the Pi4 here (we use Pi4NAS64) - it will be used as the network service name by `Kodi` and `VLC` etc